FatimaGR/Checkout-page-solution/README.md

 Create a checkout page following the design.
 You don’t need to use JS in this challenge but use correct input types and validation.
 Fulfill user stories below:

-- [✓] User story: I can see a page following the given design
+- [✓] I can see a page following the given design
-- [✓] User story: I can input email, phone, full name, address, city, country, and postal code
+- [✓] I can input email, phone, full name, address, city, country, and postal code
-- [✓] User story: I can input the number of items
+- [✓] I can input the number of items
-- [✓] User story: I can select at least 3 countries from the dropdown
+- [✓] I can select at least 3 countries from the dropdown
-- [✓] User story: When I click submit button or press enter, I can see a warning if validation fails
+- [✓] When I click submit button or press enter, I can see a warning if validation fails
-- [✓] User story: When I click submit button or press enter, I can see a successful alert if validation succeeds
+- [✓] When I click submit button or press enter, I can see a successful alert if validation succeeds
 ### Built With

 - HTML